ustaalon/LethalCompany.LaserControl/Thunderstore/README.md

 # Laser Control
 Binding the laser pointer to the turret.
 What bad things could happen?

-# IMPORTANT
-**THIS IS JUST A PREPRATION FOR BETA RELEASE DURING THE WEEKEND.**
-**THE MOD WILL NOT WORK AT THE MOMENT AS I'M STILL DOING SOME CLOSED TESTS.
-YOU CAN DOWNLOAD IT AND IT WILL BE AUTOMATICALLY UPDATE DURING THE WEEKEND**

 ## How To Use?
 1. Find a pointer laser
 2. Point it to the turret body or to someone